kennethleungty/File-Log-Generator/README.md

 ## How to use
 - Place the file_activity_tracker.py in the parent directory you wish to track.
 The script will automatically crawl through all sub-directories to collate the list of files.
 - Run the .py file (in Command Prompt) in the future whenever you want to have an updated list of the recent changes
+- Once the script has been run, an Excel file will automatically be generated in your parent directory